whiprandolph/bestseller/Part 2 - Why Are We So Lost？/09 - Encouraging Solidarity vs Discouraging Solidarity.md

 ### Attacking Individuals

-East German police developed a practice called _Zersetzung_ in German, meaning disintegration or decomposition.
+In the mid-1900s, East German police developed a practice called _Zersetzung_, meaning disintegration or decomposition.
 This police practice intended to cause activists to mentally, emotionally, and socially disintegrate without any explicit use of force.
 They might cause other government bureaucracies to lose citizens' forms, take longer than usual to respond to citizens' inquiries or requests, or otherwise seriously frustrate the lives of activists.
 East German police would sabotage people's reputation.
 They fabricated and circulated love letters or evidence of illegal behavior among an activist's friends and family in order to sabotage relationships, and they often succeeded.

 They also surveilled activists to dig up and publicize any private behaviors they might want hidden, such as drug use or criminal records.
 They might make appointments or order goods in the activist's name.
 They would even manipulate a person's home, secretly entering and rearranging items like clothes and only removing things no burglar would snatch, such as a single piece of important mail.
 They might secretly damage a bike or car.
 Activists would start to doubt their memory and their ability to live a functional life.
 Police might cause strange noises on a phone line, repeatedly stop and search someone, and make conspicuous visits to the activist's workplace so coworkers would be aware of the police's interest.
 People's careers were ruined without them even understanding why.
 Zersetzung was gaslighting on a massive scale.

-In another example of reputation sabotage, the US decided to have Julian Assange accused of sexual assault after Assange revealed huge numbers of war crimes and deceit by US political leaders.
+In another example of reputation sabotage, in the 2010s the US decided to have Julian Assange accused of sexual assault in Sweden after Assange revealed huge numbers of war crimes and deceit by US political leaders.
+The original Swedish prosecutor Eva Finne acknowledged, "There is no suspicion of any crime whatsoever."
+However, corrupt politics won out, and continual political persecution resulted in Assange being trapped for 12 years in an embassy and later a British prison.

 Authorities may audit the taxes of activists to force them to waste huge amounts of time.
-In 2022, American Matt Taibbi was busily exposing documents which showed how the US government pressured a social media company to censor content.
+In 2022, American Matt Taibbi was busily exposing documents showing how the US government pressured a social media company to censor content.
 Three weeks later, the US federal tax authority (IRS) opened an investigation of Taibbi.
-Fortunately powerful politicians contacted the IRS on Taibbi's behalf, and the IRS agents decided Taibbi didn't owe any taxes after all.
+Fortunately, powerful politicians contacted the IRS on Taibbi's behalf, and the IRS agents decided Taibbi didn't owe any taxes after all.

 Murder is the firmest response authorities may take to suppress activism.
 One of the most famous examples in history is the Roman murder of Jesus Christ.
 He had consistently advocated breaking the law to feed and heal people who needed it, and he even attacked moneylenders for profiting in the Temple.
 He associated with many Zealots, known for resisting Roman rule, including having at least one Zealot among his disciples.
 Finally he was arrested and nailed to a cross and left to die in public.
-This was a common way for the government to kill revolutionaries in order to scare everyone else into submission.
+This was a common way for the Roman authorities to publicly torture revolutionaries to death in order to scare everyone else into submission.

 The US government's killing of Martin Luther King Jr offers another example.
 King lead or supported many civil rights efforts in the United States in the 1950s and 1960s.
 Over time, he expanded his work over time to include anti-imperialism, even acknowledging the hypocrisy of the US attacking the Vietnamese while claiming to value democracy.